smarty/changelog/cloud/us-street-api.md

 - n/a

+## 4.0.0 - 2019-07-01

+This release, while a major version release represents a merging of internal code repositories and does not introduce any changes to the input/output contracts [as currently documented](https://smartystreets.com/docs/cloud/us-street-api).

+CHANGES:

+- Local installations can now make use of up to 64 cores (previously the max was 8).
+- Local installations should log slow status check durations less frequently (when applicable).

 ## 3.3.2 - 2019-06-24

 - Updated internal dependencies.
 Incrementing the minor version number in this case was a mistake.